Frequently Asked Questions

 How much gas do AGLW fixtures burn when operating?

-The amount of gas your lamps will use depends on whether they are configured as gas mantle or open flame burners, and, for gas mantle lamps, how many mantles your lamps employ.
-Please refer to the BTUs and Gas Facts page for gas usage along various configurations.
+The amount of gas your lamps will use depends on the type of gas and burner you’re using.
+Please refer to our BTUs and Gas Facts page for gas usage along various configurations.

 How much light do American Gas Lamp Works fixtures produce?